lakshaykapoor03/Business-Landing-Page/README.md

 # PROJECT NAME- Business-Landing-Page

-### This project is showing a web page of a restaurant and is made using HTML and CSS.
+### This project is showing a business landing web page and is made using HTML and CSS.
 ### Learnings
 I learned about flexbox property of CSS in which I learned about flex-row and flex-column property as well as justify-content property which made my work very easy.